JonHMChan/flask-app-3/README.md

 # Flask App 3: Server Side
-For this exercise, you'll be creating a Pokedex that displays all of the original 151 Pokemon and detail pages for each Pokemon.
+For this exercise, you'll be writing the back end code to support a fully built front end.
+You will also practice creating a global search feature that allows the user to search for pokemon and teams.
 The application is also live at https://intense-dusk-62733.herokuapp.com/ if you would like to see how it works.

 ![Pokedex Homepage](https://raw.githubusercontent.com/JonHMChan/flask-app-3/master/static/img/preview.png)